sadekbaroudi/fingerpunch/keyboards/ximi/v1/BUILDGUIDE.md

 Please see the pictures below to see how everything is soldered.

+**Important note: the existing method of using wires to connect the trackball breakout to the main pcb is no longer applicable!
+Use the FPC cable instead of wiring.
+Some of the images below indicate that you need to do that.
+You do not.
+You can still hand wire if you like, but it's a more tedious option, and is not necessary**

 The recommended order for soldering is:
 * Per key leds
 	* Should be soldered on the bottom side, with the led facing down.
 Be sure to solder the lead of the led that has a cut in it such that it's aligned with the triangle silkscreen.